 We've seen quite a bit of quartz already, but we'll now examine

-We learned in the last chapter that silicon atoms prefer to covalently bond with four oxygen atoms.
-Each of these oxygen atoms shares a pair of electrons with the silicon, allowing the silicon atom to surround itself with a shell of eight electrons.
+Silicon atoms prefer to covalently bond with four oxygen atoms.
+Each of these oxygen atoms shares a pair of electrons with the silicon atom, allowing the silicon atom to surround itself with a shell of eight electrons.
 This is a particularly stable structure for most light chemical elements.
 Each oxygen, in turn, prefers to covalently bond to two silicon atoms, which likewise allows the oxygen atom to surround itself with a shell of eight electrons.
 (Two pairs of electrons are shared with silicon atoms, and two the oxygen keeps to itself.)
 If we were living in a Flatland world of two dimensions, a quartz crystal might form as shown in the following diagram:

 Electron-dot diagram of the formation of a hypothetical 2-D silica crystal

 Each isolated silicon atom starts out with four outer shell electrons, and each isolated oxygen atom starts out with six outer shell electrons.
 When these atoms bond together to form quartz, the atoms in the interior of the quartz crystal all end up surrounded by the ideal shell of eight electrons.